 Parenting an 11-month-old

-Sometimes you might feel frustrated or upset.
-But if you feel overwhelmed, put your baby in a safe place like a cot, or ask someone else to hold her for a while.
+Sometimes you might feel frustrated, upset or overwhelmed.
 It’s OK to take some time out until you feel calmer.
-Try going to another room to breathe deeply or calling a family member or friend to talk things through.
+Put your baby in a safe place like a cot, or ask someone else to hold her for a while.
+Try going to another room to breathe deeply, or call a family member or friend to talk things through.